lili-ffxi/FFXI-Addons/README.md

 - Indi-Nope: removes graphical effect from Indi-Spells.
 - Witness Protection: assigns random persistent names to characters and linkshells that appear on screen (anonymize your screen)
 - Silt Tracker: track earnings of Silt and Beads in Escha/Reisenjima.
+- TPSReport: exports an XML list of current alliance members.

 Utilities:
 - posfind: click to find your ingame coordinates (X,Y,Z)